9001/copyparty/README.md

 * `:c,rotn=1000,2` moves uploads into subfolders, up to 1000 files in each folder before making a new one, two levels deep (must be at least 1)
 * `:c,rotf=%Y/%m/%d/%H` enforces files to be uploaded into a structure of subfolders according to that date format
   * if someone uploads to `/foo/bar` the path would be rewritten to `/foo/bar/2021/08/06/23` for example
-  * but the actual date is not verified, just the structure, so the uploader can choose any values which conform to the format string
+  * but the actual value is not verified, just the structure, so the uploader can choose any values which conform to the format string
     * just to avoid additional complexity in up2k which is enough of a mess already

 you can also set transaction limits which apply per-IP and per-volume, but these assume `-j 1` (default) otherwise the limits will be off, for example `-j 4` would allow anywhere between 1x and 4x the limits you set depending on which processing node the client gets routed to